 In crafting a strategic plan without recognizing what is fixed and unchangeable would be unproductive.
-While one's professional beliefs may differ, i.e., aggressive capital investment in Gross National and/or Meadowbrook has the potential to generate above average cash flow in comparison to industry benchmarks or the clubhouse at Hiawatha should be renovated as it is substandard for an appropriate golf experience today, a client is not effectively served if a strategic plan is not constructed that attempts to amalgamate the divergent interest into a coherent whole.
+While one's professional beliefs may differ, i.e., aggressive capital investment in Gross National and/or Meadowbrook has the potential to generate above average cash flow in comparison to industry benchmarks or the clubhouse at Hiawatha should be renovated as it is substandard for an appropriate golf experience today as the bathrooms are comparable to what you would find it a third-world nation, a client is not effectively served if a strategic plan is not constructed that attempts to amalgamate the divergent interest into a coherent whole.